Ada-Developers-Academy/core-unit-2/api-1-setup-read/read-all-books.md

 Our endpoint will need to:

 1. Retrieve all of the books data.
-2. Convert the list of Book instances into a list of dictionaries, where each dictionary has `id`, `title`, and `description`.
+2. Convert the list of Book instances into a list of dictionaries, where each dictionary has `id`, `title`, and `description` keys.
 Flask will convert each dictionary into a JSON object.
 3. Send back a response

 ### Dependencies